cjratcliff/ml-compiled/docs/optimizers.rst

 ----------------------------
 Exploding gradient problem
 ----------------------------
-The gradient grows exponentially as we move backward through the layers.
+When the gradient grows exponentially as we move backward through the layers.

 Gradient clipping can be an effective antidote.